Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Statement of the problem, main results and methods of constructing solutions

 1) at the time $t=t_0$, all points are placed on the line $l$ (i.e.\ a ``parade'' of the particles is observed) and their velocities are orthogonal to the line $l$;

 2) the locations (and, hence, also the velocities) of all particles at any time $t\in\bbR$ can be obtained from their locations at the time $2t_0-t$ by reflecting with respect to the axis $l$.

-The particles of the system are assumed to be numbered.
-The order of them on the line $l$ at the time $t_0$ can be called {\it the type of a parade}.
+All particles of the system are assumed to be numbered.
 Any solution of the $N+1$ body problem obtained from a symmetric solution by shifting the time and by rotating the plane is also symmetric.
 Similarly to the case of $(T,\alpha)$-periodic solutions, we will not distinguish such solutions and will regard them as a {\it single symmetric solution}. \end {scDef}